szTheory/nagelfar-tcl-code-formatter/websrc/inlinecomments.rst

 down is marked for filtering.
 No given offset corresponds to "+1".
 If the string is preceeded by a count like "#2", multiple following lines are marked for filtering.
 No given range corresponds to "#1".
+Note: All Inline Comments are lists, and *string* is formed by joining that list.
+Thus special chars may need quoting.

 Examples: